64kramsystem/rpi_vpn_router/README.md

 ## Introduction

-This is the first release of a script for setting up a Raspberri Pi as VPN router, using Raspbian.
+This is the first release of an application for setting up a Raspberri Pi as VPN router.

 This setup will yield a wireless network connected to Internet through the configured VPN; if the VPN connection falls for any reason, the internet connection will be unavailable until the VPN will be up again ("kill switch").

-There are use cases where using a RPi as VPN router is very useful, for example, when offering an internet connection to tenants, or more generally, to clients of a business.
+There are use cases where using a RPi as VPN router is very useful, in particular, when offering an internet connection in a commercial context/location, or even at home.

 There are existing routers preconfigured with this functionality (WRT/Tomato), but: